Related Subjects:

 - General: Anorexia, Wasting syndrome, Fever

-- HIV accelerates Hepatitis B and C and can result in end-stage liver disease
+- Hepatic: HIV accelerates Hepatitis B and C, leading to potential end-stage liver disease.

 - Seborrheic dermatitis, Kaposi's sarcoma